 Anand lauded the industrial project’s outcome of supporting small and medium-sized businesses, who are being pushed out of the market by multi-national players.

-“Global ecommerce companies such as Amazon and Spotify are buying up industrial units across the Greater Toronto Area and driving up prices.”
+“Global e-commerce companies are buying up industrial units across the Greater Toronto Area and driving up prices.”
 James Hussaini, President at Business Point said.
 “We are building these units to support smaller companies who have nowhere else to base their business.”

 Industrial units in Toronto are following a trend seen across all major cities in North America.
 With the rise of ecommerce, demand for industrial units is rising too.
 Without new industrial units to meet this new demand, traditional businesses that required industrial space feel stressed.